ufvceiec/EEGRAPH/README.md

 _int_: The set window size in seconds, e.g.(2).
 All the time intervals will be 2 seconds long.

-_list_: The specefic time intervals in seconds, e.g.[0, 3, 8].
+_list_: The specific time intervals in seconds, e.g.[0, 3, 8].
 The time intervalls will be the same as specified in the input.

 ### Graph Visualization Example